 Backdropped by the wild and rugged Strathyre Forest, this area boasts a rich and fascinating history.
 Strathyre is the setting for tales of the notorious 18th century outlaw and local legend, Rob Roy MacGregor.
 Today you can visit his grave at the kirkyard in Balquhidder.

 The name itself comes from the Gaelic 'Strath Cor', which means 'broad winding valley', which perfectly describes the sheltered 'S' shaped glen, that was forged by a glacier during the Ice Age.

-Please note, road improvement works to National Cycle Route 7 between Strathyre Cabins and Strathyre village are ongoing and are expected to last until early April.
+Please note, road improvement works to National Cycle Route 7 between Strathyre Cabins and Strathyre village are ongoing and are expected to last until the middle of May.